 5.3.
-Standards of conduct concerning transactions in Financial Instruments and Listed Participations
+Standards of conduct concerning transactions in Financial Instruments of the Company

 5.3.1.
-Requirement of notification to the compliance for all Staff Members
+Requirement of notification to the compliance officer for all Staff Members

-Before committing themselves to a transaction in Financial Instruments of the Company or of a Holding Company, each Staff Member must notify the compliance officer of their intentions.
+Before committing themselves to a transaction in Financial Instruments of the Company, each Staff Member must notify the compliance officer of their intentions by email.
 In this notification, the Staff Member shall confirm that he does not have access to Inside Information.
 The compliance officer shall then inform the person concerned whether or not a Closed or Prohibited Period applies.